If you’re looking for some good things you do with $1,000 right now, then you’re in the right place.

 Anytime you’re about to receive some money, it’s important to have some good options for what you plan to do with it.

 And let’s be honest: With the median household income in the U.S. standing at $61,937 per year, a thousand dollars can do a lot of good.

-According to a survey reported by Fox Business, the majority of people receiving their tax refunds (one of the most common ways we find ourselves with $1,000 or more) plan to use it to pay down their debt (27%).
+In fact, according to a survey reported by Fox Business, the majority of people who are about to receive $1,000 or more plan to use it to pay down their debt.

 With that said, here are my tips for the bests way to invest $1,000 that will help you grow – in some cases, both financially and personally.